pulumi/docs/content/blog/cursed-container-iceberg/index.md

 ## The Final Word

 At this point, you might wonder: "Has container technology gone too far?"
 The answer is clearly "not far enough."
-At Pulumi, we've got providers for all the usual suspects and, surprisingly, many more in this container circus.
-And if you've figured out how to run containers on a quantum computer inside a data pipeline in New Zealand, you can write a provider for that, too (though perhaps don't actually use it in production).
+At Pulumi, we've got providers for [all](/) [the](/) [usual](/) [suspects](/) and, surprisingly, many more in this container circus.
+And if you've figured out how to run containers on a quantum computer inside a data pipeline in New Zealand, you can write [a provider](/) for that, too (though perhaps don't actually use it in production).

+So, use Pulumi and have a sane interface over all this container chaos.